katherine Dowling //

 Journey of learning //

-Katherine grew up in Regina, Canada, surrounded by music.
-Piano lessons began early and she’s never tired of spending hours at the keyboard, exploring the endless possibilities of sound, sonorities, colours, textures - while revelling in the physicality of playing.
+Katherine grew up in Saskatchewan, Canada, surrounded by music.
+Piano lessons began early and she’s never tired of spending hours at the keyboard, being transported by the endless possibilities of sound, sonorities, colours, textures - while revelling in the physicality of playing.

 She’s studied throughout North America and Europe, discovering contemporary chamber music at the Aldeburgh Festival, spending summers at Tanglewood and winters at the Banff Centre, completing her Doctorate at Stony Brook University with Gilbert Kalish.